 How to Clean Outdoor Furniture

-Generally, most items can be wiped down with warm soapy water and paper towel and allowed to dry in the sun.
+After the warmer months of the year, it’s time to give the outdoor furniture a good clean and put it away until next year.
+When you clean outdoor furniture, you notice how grotty they get from the outdoors.
+Generally, most outdoor furniture items can be wiped down with warm soapy water and paper towel and allowed to dry in the sun.
 For stubborn stains make a paste with baking soda and vinegar to scrub.
 Eucalyptus oil is effective on fabrics as is a mixture of liquid laundry soap and vinegar.

 How to Clean Outdoor Cushions